FEniCS/dolfinx/demo/pde/navier-stokes/cpp/documentation.rst

     int main()
     {

-We then load the mesh for the L-shaped domain from file and refine it once to obtain a finer mesh:
+We then load the mesh for the L-shaped domain from file:

 .. code-block:: c++

     // Load mesh from file
     Mesh mesh("lshape.xml.gz");

-    // Refine mesh
-    mesh = refine(mesh);

 We next define a pair of function spaces :math:`V` and :math:`Q` for the velocity and pressure, and test and trial functions on these